krekro/krekro/README.md

 # Tennyson Wong
 -  👋 Hi, I’m Tennyson
-- 📫 How to reach me ... yuhinw89@gmail.com
+- 📫 How to reach me ...
+Discord: Krekro
 - 😄 Pronouns: ...
 It/Its/Dog
 - ⚡ Fun fact: ...
 I'm actually a dog
 - ⚡ I'm a ...
 Software Developer, Application Support & IT Dog